18F/handbook/pages/hiring-staying-or-changing-jobs/resume.md

 _Mission statement(s) of the workplace, or summary of the company’s work on a larger scale._

+DUTIES AND RESPONSIBILITIES:

-DUTIES AND RESPONSIBILITIES A paragraph-long description of what the work was overall.
+A paragraph-long description of what the work was overall.
 Describe your work using a wide scope, leaving the specific details for later.